-Although the idea of going bald typically conjures images of aging men, hair loss affects people of all genders and ages: Hair can fall out prematurely because of genetic predisposition, stress, drug side effects, or autoimmune disorders.
-A recent test of two FDA-approved drugs—ruxolitinib and tofacitinib—now suggests that a general treatment for all these hair loss conditions might be on the way (Sci.
+Although the idea of going bald typically conjures images of aging men, hair loss affects people of all genders and ages: Hair can fall out prematurely because of genetic predisposition, drug side effects, or autoimmune disorders.
+A recent test of two FDA-approved drugs—ruxolitinib and tofacitinib—now suggests that a general treatment for hair loss might be on the way (Sci.
 Adv.
 2015, DOI: 10.1126/sciadv.1500973).

 A team of researchers at Columbia University had observed that these drugs—approved for the treatment of myelofibrosis and rheumatoid arthritis, respectively—promoted hair growth when fed to mice but also impaired the animals’ immune systems.
-So the scientists were curious whether the compounds might work better when rubbed onto the rodents’ skin rather than when administered orally.
+So the scientists thought the compounds might work better when rubbed onto skin.

-The team shaved the backs of mice at a point in the rodents’ lives when their fur was in telogen, the resting stage of a hair follicle’s growth cycle.
+The team shaved mice when their fur was in telogen, the resting stage of a hair follicle’s growth cycle.
 In this stage, hair usually takes more than a month to begin growing back.
-But areas of a mouse’s skin treated topically with ruxolitinib or tofacitinib fully grew back in less than three weeks.
+But treated areas of a mouse’s skin fully grew back in less than three weeks.
 Team leader Angela M. Christiano says the drugs are “basically accelerating what would normally happen several weeks later.
 They’re inducing new hair to begin to grow.”

-The Columbia team got similar results when they tested the compounds on human skin grafted onto mice.
-However, in this experiment, tofacitinib was significantly more effective.
+The Columbia team got similar results on human skin grafted onto mice.
+However, in this experiment, tofacitinib was more effective.

 The mechanism by which these drugs spur hair growth—at least in mice—appears to be very different from standard topical hair loss treatments such as Rogaine.
-A therapy for male-pattern baldness, Rogaine uses the active ingredient minoxidil, a vasodilator, to stimulate blood flow to hair follicles and thereby prevent hair from falling out.
-In contrast, the new topical treatments inhibit JAK-STAT signaling, a pathway involving Janus kinases that triggers cells to begin transcribing DNA or undertake other activity.
+A therapy for male-pattern baldness, Rogaine uses minoxidil, a vasodilator, to stimulate blood flow to hair follicles and thereby prevent hair from falling out.
+The new topical treatments inhibit JAK-STAT signaling, a pathway involving Janus kinases that triggers cells to begin transcribing DNA.
 Researchers believe this signaling pathway is most active when hair follicles, a type of stem cell, are at rest.
-When ruxolitinib and tofacitinib block the pathway, the follicles “wake up” and enter a new growth phase.
+When drugs block the pathway, the follicles “wake up” and enter a new growth phase.

-Because of this direct effect, the Columbia researchers believe the treatments may be useful in hair loss caused by a variety of problems, including alopecia areata, an autoimmune disease that affects millions in the U.S., or chemotherapy-induced hair loss.
+Christiano’s team hopes the drugs may curb hair loss from a variety of causes, such as the autoimmune disease alopecia areata and chemotherapy.
 “For any clinical setting where the hairs are stuck in resting phase,” Christiano says, “this would be a way to think about coaxing them back into the hair cycle.”